adess23/da-academy/README.md

 5. Create your own [GitHub](https://github.com/) account.
 Follow this [guideline](https://help.github.com/articles/set-up-git) to setup your account.
 Also you can read further about Git in [Try Git](https://try.github.io/levels/1/challenges/1) or [Learn Git Branching](http://pcottle.github.io/learnGitBranching/).

-6. **AWS account.
-Follow [this tutorial](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) to create yours.
+6. **GCP account.
+Do not use your Globant account when entering the GCP console (which will throw an error) but a personal one.
 You might be asked to add a Payment method: don't worry, you won't be charged for anything during the course if you follow our guideline.**

 7. Fork this repo https://github.corp.globant.com/big-data-studio/da-academy to use as a base to host the project code.
 Read [this](https://help.github.com/articles/fork-a-repo/) for instructions.